coolshare/CoolshareReactPubSub/README.md

 				}

               In the example above, the value of "color" in "options" will be assigned with the return value of "getColor".
+              One requirement to this feature is that you need to pass the owner's (the function's owner) reference to the attribute "owner".

   B). subscribe a topic